 Dan Fox must feel as if he’s politically shadow boxing these days.
-As the only registered candidate for city councillor in Ward 24 Willowdale, he’s had the whole place to himself since late-February.
-You’d almost think the guy was some deeply entrenched incumbent nobody was prepared to take on.
+As the only registered candidate for city councillor in Ward 24 Willowdale,

 Actually, that’d be Councillor David Shiner, a long time city councillor, going back to the pre-amalgamation days of Mel Lastman’s North York.
 In fact, Councillor Shiner served as Mel’s 2nd term budget chief when the gang moved down Yonge Street to Toronto’s City Hall.
 No one’s sure if the councillor is planning to run again this year as he likes to keep his cards close to his chest.
 In 2010, he didn’t jump into the race until the very last moment, ultimately breezing to a comfortable win.

 Councillor Shiner remains as part of the dwindling rump of that former municipality mindset who have no place conducting city business in 2014.
 His views are antiquated.
 His era is long past.
 Councillor Shiner came to City Hall with Mel Lastman.
 He should’ve done us a favour and left with Mel.

 It also seems like the councillor has, I don’t know, gotten a little too cozy in his job.
 As Daniel Dale reported in the Toronto Star last year for five years (2006-2011), Councillor Shiner worked as a registered federal lobbyist.
 While not illegal or overtly unethical, it does smack of distraction, let’s call it.
 The smell doesn’t exactly dissipate when, in the same story, it’s revealed that the address the councillor registered as a lobbyist from is an apartment at Yonge and Eglinton rented out below market value and owned by a company that does business with the city.

 Yeah.
 Take a sec to wipe some of that oil off you.